ArchiveBox/ArchiveBox/README.md

  - `warc/` for the html + gzipped warc file <timestamp>.gz
  - `media/` any mp4, mp3, subtitles, and metadata found using youtube-dl
  - `git/` clone of any repository for github, bitbucket, or gitlab links
- - `favicon.ico` favicon of the site
- - `index.json` JSON index containing link info and archive details
- - `index.html` HTML index containing link info and archive details (optional fancy or simple index)
+ - `index.html` & `index.json` HTML and JSON index files containing metadata and details

+ By default it does everything, visit the [Configuration](https://github.com/pirate/ArchiveBox/wiki/Configuration) page for details on how to disable or fine-tune certain methods.

 The archiving is additive, so you can schedule `./archive` to run regularly and pull new links into the index.
 All the saved content is static and indexed with JSON files, so it lives forever & is easily parseable, it requires no always-running backend.